poga/devpoga.org/content/post/2019-11-03-Golden-Age-of-Programming-Language/index.md

 ---

-For the longest time, creating and promoting new programming language is impossible.
+For the longest time, creating and promoting new programming languages is impossible.

 The new language needs to have good performance, which requires tremendous efforts to optimize your compiler.